plblum/jivs/planning/Abandon ExternalIssuesFound.md

 ## Agreed so far

-* `fromValidationPayload()` should be the client-side import pipeline for server-returned issues.
+* `fromValidationPayload()` is the client-side import pipeline for server-returned issues.
-* `toValidationPayload()` should move toward emitting a single flattened `IssueFound[]`.
+* `toValidationPayload()` moves toward emitting a single flattened `IssueFound[]`.
-* All issues imported through `fromValidationPayload()` must end up with `displayOnly = true`.
+* All issues imported through `fromValidationPayload()` end up with `doNotSave = false`.
-* `fromValidationPayload()` should be responsible for payload-specific cleanup, including:
+* `fromValidationPayload()` is responsible for payload-specific cleanup, including:

-  * forcing `displayOnly = true`
+  * forcing `doNotSave = false` on every imported issue before add
-  * trying validator-based swap when `errorCode` is present
+  * trying validator alignment when `errorCode` is present
   * applying encoding
-* `setIssuesFound()` should remain focused on storage/distribution into the issue path consumed by `getIssuesFound()`.
+* There is one public issue type: `IssueFound`.
+* There are still two operational paths:

+  * validator-generated issues
+  * external issues
+* `ExternalIssueFound` is deprecated and being removed from the main architecture.
+* `addExternalIssueFound()` / `addExternalIssuesFound()` are the public APIs for adding developer-supplied issues, with possible validator alignment by `errorCode` before final storage.
-* `setExternalIssuesFound()` should not be the place for swap logic.
+* `setExternalIssuesFound()` is deprecated and should not be the place for swap logic.
-* Internal separation between validator-managed issues and external/client-local issues is still architecturally useful.
+* Internal separation between validator-managed issues and external issues is still architecturally useful.
-* On the client, `externalIssuesFound` remains for client-created issues, especially client-side model-level errors.
+* On the client, imported server issues and client-created issues both enter through the external issue APIs, but validator alignment may move them into validator-owned state.
 * On the server, flattening external issues into `IssueFound` before transport is acceptable.
-* `IssueFound.errorCode` is optional for externally supplied issues and always present for validator-generated issues.

-## Open design work

-* New public issue injection API: `addIssueFound()` and `addIssuesFound()` replace `setIssuesFound()` and `setExternalIssuesFound()`.
-* Define the exact payload shape for `toValidationPayload()` / `fromValidationPayload()`.
-* Decide whether `ExternalIssueFound` remains as a public type, becomes server-only, or is deprecated.
-* Define what `setIssuesFound()` should do with issues whose `errorCode` does not match a local validator.
-* Decide whether `SetIssuesFoundErrorCodeMissingBehavior` stays, changes default behavior, or is removed.
-* Define the precise storage path for imported server issues on the client.
-* Document the updated server/client workflow and the distinction between client-local external issues vs imported server issues.
+* `IssueFound.doNotSave` is the save-blocking flag.
+* `IssueFound` now has mostly optional properties for developer ergonomics.
+* Validator-generated issues still populate the properties they need, especially `errorCode`.

 ## Current architecture